Scotland: Sports

-Scottish clubs have achieved some success in European competitions, with Celtic winning the European Cup in 1967, Rangers and Aberdeen winning the UEFA Cup Winners' Cup in 1972 and 1983 respectively, and Aberdeen also winning the UEFA Super Cup in 1983.
-Celtic, Rangers and Dundee United have also reached European finals.
-The most recent appearance by a Scottish club in a European final was by Rangers in 2022.

-Golf

 With the modern game of golf originating in 15th-century Scotland, the country is promoted as the home of golf.
 To many golfers the Old Course in the Fife town of St Andrews, an ancient links course dating to before 1552, is considered a site of pilgrimage.
 In 1764, the standard 18-hole golf course was created at St Andrews when members modified the course from 22 to 18 holes.
 The world's oldest golf tournament, and golf's first major, is The Open Championship, which was first played on 17 October 1860 at Prestwick Golf Club, in Ayrshire, Scotland, with Scottish golfers winning the earliest majors.
 There are many other famous golf courses in Scotland, including Carnoustie, Gleneagles, Muirfield, and Royal Troon.

-Rugby

-The Scottish Football Union was founded on Monday 3 March 1873 at a meeting held at Glasgow Academy, Elmbank Street, Glasgow.
 The Scottish Rugby Union is the second oldest rugby union in the world.
-In 1924 the SFU changed its name to become the Scottish Rugby Union.
-International games were played at Inverleith from 1899 to 1925 when Murrayfield was opened.

-The SRU owns Murrayfield Stadium which is the main home ground of the Scottish national team.
-Scotland is represented in rugby tournaments by the Scotland national rugby union team.
-As of 4 December 2022, Scotland are 7th in the World Rugby Rankings.
+Murrayfield Stadium in Edinburgh is the national stadium of the Scottish national rugby team.
 The Scotland rugby team played their first official test match, winning 1–0 against England at Raeburn Place in 1871.
-Scotland has competed in the Six Nations from the inaugural tournament in 1883, winning it 14 times outright—including the last Five Nations in 1999—and sharing it another 8.
-The Rugby World Cup was introduced in 1987 and Scotland have competed in all nine competitions, the most recent being in 2019, where they failed to reach the quarter-finals.
-Their best finish came in 1991, where they lost to the All Blacks in the third place play-off.
+Scotland has competed in the Six Nations from the inaugural tournament in 1883, winning it 14 times outright—including the last Five Nations in 1999—and sharing it another 8 times.
+The Rugby World Cup was introduced in 1987 and Scotland have competed in all nine competitions, the most recent being in the 2023 Rugby World Cup.
 Scotland competes with the England rugby team annually for the Calcutta Cup.
-Each year, this fixture is played out as part of the Six Nations, with Scotland having last won in 2023.
+Each year, this fixture is played out as part of the Six Nations, with Scotland having last won in 2024.